MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/index.rst

 Image Reader
 ~~~~~~~~~~~~

-A flexible module for importing various medical image formats into the ViSERA workflow.
+A flexible module for importing various medical image formats into the Radiuma workflow.

 Key Parameters
 ^^^^^^^^^^^^^^